-801-240 Intro to Creative Writing
+801-240 Intro to Creative Writing // 3 cr

-This class is designed to introduce students to appreciation, analysis, creation, and publication of contemporary literary fiction and poetry.
-Through reading, writing, editing and in-class activities, students will learn the history, trends, and processes of creating innovative, well-written, publishable literary pieces.
+This class is designed to introduce students to the craft of writing through the appreciation, analysis, creation, and revision of contemporary literary fiction and poetry.
+Through reading, writing, editing, and in-class activities, students will learn the history, trends, and processes of creating innovative, well-written literary pieces of fiction, non-fiction, and poetry.

-801-243 American Literature to 1865
+801-243 American Literature to 1865 // 3 cr